chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Where possible the following codes should be used in the following circumstances:

-`TODO: Add the additional errors sugested including 404, 304 and others`
+`TODO: Add the additional errors suggested including 404, 304 and others`

 ### URI argument filtering

 Although not mandatory arguments are likely in dynamic and large datasets and follow standard `query=` logic.

-Where required for compatability or to satisfy client requierments query arguments can be used to override header variables such as `Accept:` or `Accept-Language:`.
+Where required for compatibility or to satisfy client requirements query arguments can be used to override header variables such as `Accept:` or `Accept-Language:`.

 `TODO: Describe how to describe format`